-What support is in place for lookedafter and previously looked-after children with SEN?

-The Designated Teacher, Pastoral Year Leader and Academic Year Leader will ensure that all teachers understand how a looked-after or previously looked-after pupil's circumstances and their SEN might interact, and what the implications are for teaching and learning.

-Children who are looked-after or previously looked-after will be supported much in the same way as any other child who has SEND.
+What support is in place for looked- after and previously looked-after children with SEN?
+How will the school support my child's mental health and emotional and social development?
+We provide support for pupils to progress in their emotional and social development in the following ways: The Designated Teacher, Pastoral Year Leader and Academic Year Leader will ensure that all teachers understand how a looked-after or previously looked-after pupil's circumstances and their SEN might interact, and what the implications are for teaching and Students with low level mental health concerns will be supported by our ELSA lead, carrying out 1-1 sessions working on increasing self-esteem and discussing anxieties around school Children with SEN are encouraged to be part of the school council Children with SEN are also encouraged to be part of circle of friends group to promote teamwork/building friendships learning.
+Children who are looked-after or Further support needed students will be referred to either our With Me in Mind or MAST counselling services within school We provide extra pastoral support for listening to the views of pupils with SEN by assigning each child with a key worker previously looked-after will be supported much in the same way as any other child who has SEND.
 However, looked-after pupils will also have a personal education plan (PEP).
 We will make sure that the PEP and any SEN support.

-How will the school support my child's mental health and emotional and social development?

-- Students with low level mental health concerns will be supported by our ELSA lead, carrying out 1-1 sessions working on increasing self-esteem and discussing anxieties around school - Further support needed students will be referred to either our With Me in Mind or MAST counselling services within school - Students in school receiving support for their mental health may or may not be added to the SEN register depending whether their needs are impacting their learning in school plans or EHC plans are consistent and complement one another.
+Students in school receiving support for their mental health may or may not be added to the SEN register depending whether their needs are impacting their learning in school plans or EHC plans are consistent and complement one another.
+We run a breakfast club for children who need extra support with social or emotional development We have a 'zero tolerance' approach to bullying.

-We provide support for pupils to progress in their emotional and social development in the following ways:

-- Children with SEN are encouraged to be part of the school council - Children with SEN are also encouraged to be part of circle of friends group to promote teamwork/building friendships - We provide extra pastoral support for listening to the views of pupils with SEN by assigning each child with a key worker - We run a breakfast club for children who need extra support with social or emotional development - We have a 'zero tolerance' approach to bullying.